Kyle-Verhoog/doxxie/README.md

 - `DOXXIE_OUTFILE`: file to output the results
   - example: `"my_public_api"`
   - default: `".public_api"`
+- `DOXXIE_DERIVE_OUTFILE`: file to output derivation results for each item included in the public API.
+This output can be used to show what chain of attributes led to an item being exposed.
+  - example: `"public_api_derivation"`
+  - default: disabled
 - `DOXXIE_DEBUG`: enable debug logging
   - example: `"1"`
   - default: disabled